-Volcanological research in Oxford is driven by the need to understand volcanoes and volcanism as (a) natural hazards and (b) a key planetary-scale process throughout geological time, vital for maintaining habitability.
+Volcanological research in Oxford is driven by the need to understand volcanoes and volcanism as (a) natural hazards (b) a key planetary-scale process throughout geological time, vital for maintaining habitability and (c) their role in resources such as geothermal power and critical metals.
 We have broad interests covering a wide range of volcanological problems.
-The details of any DPhil project would be defined in discussion with the student but recent examples include studying the atmospheric chemistry of volcanic plumes, region studies of style and rates of volcanism in places like Chile, Central America and Ethiopia, multi-parameter geophysical studies of individual volcanoes (e.g., Santorini in Greece), looking for the signature of large igneous provinces in the sedimentary record and even volcanism on Venus!
+The details of any DPhil project can be defined in discussion with the student but recent examples include studying the atmospheric chemistry of volcanic plumes, region studies of style and rates of volcanism in places like Chile, Central America and Ethiopia, multi-parameter geophysical studies of individual volcanoes (e.g., Santorini in Greece), looking for the signature of large igneous provinces in the sedimentary record and even volcanism on Venus!
 The group uses a wide range of techniques including field studies, monitoring data (in collaboration with volcano observatories), remote sensing, geochemistry, petrology and simple modelling.
-Potential field areas include Italy, Ethiopia, Latin America and the Caribbean.
+Potential field areas include (but are not limited to) Italy, Ethiopia, Latin America and the Caribbean.

 Follow this link to current DPhil topics in Earth Sciences